skoomasteve/WINSurvey/README.md

 # WINSurvey
 ## A simple PowerShell-based Windows inventory and survey tool with UI
 WINSurvey is useful for domain environment intelligence or pre-OS-upgrade reconnaissance.
 The tool scans domain-joined machines and lists informative datapoints which could help identify their use case, common users, and upgradability.
-Non-domain/Windows machines can also be scanned for open ports or ICMP availability, however,  the tool is especially useful for Windows instances with winrm-enabled.
+Non-domain/Windows machines can also be scanned for open ports or ICMP availability, however,  the tool is especially useful for Windows instances with Winrm enabled.

 ## Use